-8.9 Dropped Messages
+8.9 Dropped messages

-An endpoint may drop a message if the message type is not supported by the endpoint.
-This can happen in any one of the following ways:

-- The endpoint can elect to not start message assembly upon detecting the invalid message type in the first packet. - The endpoint can elect to terminate message assembly in process. - The endpoint can elect to drop the message after it has been assembled.
+- An endpoint may drop a message if the message type is not supported by the endpoint.
+This can happen in any one of the following ways: - The endpoint can elect to not start message assembly upon detecting the invalid message type in the first packet. - The endpoint can elect to terminate message assembly in process. - The endpoint can elect to drop the message after it has been assembled.

-8.10 MCTP Versioning and Message Type Support
+8.10 MCTP versioning and message type support

-- There are three types of versioning information that can be retrieved using MCTP control messages: - MCTP base specification version information - MCTP packet header version information - Message type version information - The version of the MCTP base specification that is supported by a given endpoint is obtained through the Get MCTP Version Support command.
-This command can also be used to discover whether a particular message type is supported on an endpoint, and if so, what versions of that message type are supported. - The Header Version field in MCTP packets identifies the media-specific formatting used for MCTP packets.
-It can also indicate a level of current and backward compatibility with versions of the base specification, as specified by the header version definition in each medium-specific transport binding specification.
+- There are three types of versioning information that can be retrieved using MCTP control messages: - 920 MCTP base specification version information - MCTP packet header version information - Message type version information - The version of the MCTP base specification that is supported by a given endpoint is obtained through the - 924 Get MCTP Version Support command.
+This command can also be used to discover whether a particular - message type is supported on an endpoint, and if so, what versions of that message type are supported. - 926 The Header Version field in MCTP packets identifies the media-specific formatting used for MCTP - 927 packets.
+It can also indicate a level of current and backward compatibility with versions of the base - 928 specification, as specified by the header version definition in each medium-specific transport binding - 929 specification.

-8.10.1 Compatibility with Future Versions of MCTP
+8.10.1 Compatibility with future versions of MCTP

-An Endpoint may choose to support only certain versions of MCTP.
-The command structure along with the Get MCTP Version Support command allows endpoints to detect and restrict the versions of MCTP used by other communication endpoints.
-To support this, all endpoints on a given medium are required to implement MCTP Version 1.0 control commands for initialization and version support discovery.
+- An Endpoint may choose to support only certain versions of MCTP.
+The command structure along with - 932 the Get MCTP Version Support command allows endpoints to detect and restrict the versions of MCTP - 933 used by other communication endpoints.
+To support this, all endpoints on a given medium are required to - 934 implement MCTP Version 1.0.x control commands or later 1.x Version for initialization and version - 935 support discovery.